rrd108/rBruteForce/README.md

 # Documentation

-rBruteForce bans IP-s own unsuccessful login or any other method.
+rBruteForce bans IP-s on unsuccessful login or any other method.

 ## Usage